Swing Out Sister: Beginnings and debut album: It's Better to Travel (1985–1987)

 Together with their producer, Paul Staveley O'Duffy, they signed with Mercury Records.
 Before their first album, they released the single "Blue Mood" in the UK in November 1985.
 However, it did not chart.

 In late 1986, the single "Breakout" was released.
-It reached the number four position on the UK Singles Chart in November 1986, and number six on the Billboard Hot 100 chart in the United States in November 1987.
+It reached the number four position on the UK Singles Chart in November 1986, and number six on the Billboard Hot 100 chart in the United States, in November 1987.

 When they released their debut album, It's Better to Travel, on 11 May 1987, it reached number one on the UK Albums Chart.
 The album blended real horns, synths (arranged subtly, to sound like strings), drums, and xylophones, scored by producer/arranger Richard Niles.
 The follow-up single to "Breakout" was "Surrender", which featured a trumpet solo performed by John Thirkell.
 It rose to number seven on the UK charts in January 1987.
 The next single was the more serious and jazzy "Twilight World".
-This song was the subject of many remixes and was a dance club favourite worldwide.
 The final single, "Fooled By a Smile", returned to the upbeat pop orientation characteristic of "Breakout".

-The group were subsequently nominated for two Grammy Awards in 1988: Best New Artist and Best Pop Vocal Performance by a Group or Duo ("Breakout").
+The band were subsequently nominated for two Grammy Awards in 1988: Best New Artist and Best Pop Vocal Performance by a Group or Duo ("Breakout").

-In addition to long-time partner O'Duffy as well as Thirkell, Swing Out Sister have also enlisted the talents of saxophonist Gary Barnacle (who with Thirkell also comprise the Phantom Horns known for their work with Level 42); percussionist Luis Jardim; guitarist Tim Cansfield; trumpet/fluegelhorn master Jerry Hey; and songwriter-arranger Jimmy Webb.
+In addition to long-time partner O'Duffy as well as Thirkell, Swing Out Sister have also enlisted the talents of saxophonist Gary Barnacle (who with Thirkell comprise the Phantom Horns, known for their work with Level 42), percussionist Luis Jardim, guitarist Tim Cansfield, trumpet/fluegelhorn master Jerry Hey, and songwriter-arranger Jimmy Webb.